oskaitu/M.Assignment_03/README.md

 docker run --rm -it  -p 8080:8080 --name chatservice test

-remember to run host on a public network (not set to private)
+remember to run server on a public network (not set to private)

 ## To connect the client (Remember to be inside the client folder):

 go run main.go -N "name"

+set client.go contain host IP address check ipconfig /all under IPv4 host can just have :8080 in their client.go